jantznick/parlay-streak/docs/ADMIN_BET_CREATION.md

 ## Overview

-This document outlines the admin dashboard system for creating bets from game data fetched via the api-sports.io API.
+This document outlines the admin dashboard system for creating bets from game data fetched via the **ESPN API**.
 The system allows admins to manually create and configure bets for upcoming games, with automatic bet generation options for common bet types.

+**Note:** The system was migrated from api-sports.io to ESPN API for better availability and no authentication requirements.
+See the API Integration section for details.

 ---